bugzilla/bugzilla/docs/en/rst/using/tips.rst

 `syntax help <https://bugzilla.mozilla.org/page.cgi?id=markdown.html>`_ link next to the Markdown checkbox for new comments.

-.. todo:: The above link isn't ideal, but we can't easily link to the user's
-          Bugzilla because the docs aren't always on a Bugzilla (e.g. when they are on ReadTheDocs).
-Best solution is to port the Markdown guide to ReST.
-          Turn this item into a bug after checkin.

 To use the Markdown feature, make sure that :guilabel:`Enable Markdown support for comments` is set to :guilabel:`on` in your :ref:`user-preferences` and that you also check the :guilabel:`Use